-Here we take a look at who may win their first major at Carnoustie.
-By Henny Fudge
+Here we take a look at who may win their first Major at Royal Portrush

 Potential First Time Major Winners At The Open

 The Championship returns to Northern Ireland this year for the first time in 68 years, but will a first-time major winner once again be lifting the Claret Jug?

 Last time out, Francesco Molinari picked up his first Major title at Carnoustie after going bogey-free for his final 36 holes.